 Jung Il Woo is like the go-to guy for romance.
 It doesn’t even matter who he gets paired with, just when it comes to this genre, he delivers.
 I honestly didn’t feel he had that much chemistry with Lee Chung Ah in Flower Boy Ramyun Shop; and Jin Se Yeon had a really bland performance in High End Crush but I finished both dramas because of him.
 He’s so-so at other genres though.
 Jung Il Woo= chaebol.
 That fact also poses a problem because if he keeps on playing the same roles, at some point, people will find it unexciting.

 Lee Jung Shin plays Kang Seo Woo and I swear I finished the first episode thinking it was Nam Joo Hyuk the entire time.
-It was only when I watched the second episode that I realized something was quite different, and I had to check the wiki page just to make sure.
-Doppelganger!
+The CNBlue bassist plays Kang Seo Woo, the adorable musician who has the “little brother” vibes and is obviously bound to get friendzoned.

 From CNBlue to A-Pink, Son Na Eun plays Park Hye Ji.
-Hyun Min’s treating her coldly while Ji Woon continues to take care of her; a love triangle that would’ve been better if only Na Eun has the acting skills to at least match Jung Il Woo’s.
+Hyun Min’s treating her coldly while Ji Woon continues to take care of her; a love triangle that would’ve been better if only Na Eun has the acting skills to justify these complicated relationships.
 I can’t stand her acting so much I ended up dropping Second Time Twenty Years Old and now she’s here again.
-I hope she doesn’t get that much screen time so I can continue watching this.
-I’m sorry biased A-Pink fans but we can all see, objectively, that Na Eun has a lot to improve and if she wants to become an actress, accepting smaller roles would’ve been better instead of grabbing second lead characters unprepared.
+I’m sorry biased A-Pink fans but we can all see, objectively, that Na Eun is so pretty that she can even have lead roles but sadly, her acting skills aren’t even good enough for second lead.

 Based on the novel Cinderellawa Nemyungui Kisa by Baek Myo, Cinderella and Four Knights is directed by Kwon Hyuk Chan- the director of the famous Hyun Bin-Ha Ji Won drama, Secret Garden.
 A lot of people have been comparing this drama with Boys Over Flowers that even Ahn Jae Hyun said in an interview that he felt the similarities so he discussed his acting with his wife, Gu Hye Sun, who starred in Hana Yori Dango‘s Korean remake.
 Cinderella and Four Knights‘ story, however, reminds me more of Atashinchi no Danshi.
 It’s a 2009 Japanese drama about a young woman who lost her mother from an illness and her chronic gambler father left her with a huge debt.
 She ended up marrying a rich toy company owner who only had a month to live.
 A month later, she found out that the marriage conditions include living in Trick Heart Castle, being a mom to the old man’s successors, and completing every task in their contract for three months.
 Horikita Maki also sported short hair in that show.
 (And I had a huge crush on Osamu Mukai at that time.)